SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 You can apply a declaration attribute to declarations only.

 ``available``
-    Apply this attribute to any declaration to indicate the declaration's lifecycle relative to certain platforms and operating system versions.
+    Apply this attribute to indicate a declaration's lifecycle relative to certain Swift language versions
-    This attribute can also be used to indicate the declaration's lifecycle relative to certain versions of Swift.
+    or certain platforms and operating system versions.

     The ``available`` attribute always appears
     with a list of two or more comma-separated attribute arguments.